cockroachdb/docs/_includes/v22.2/ui/statement-details.md

 #### Insights

-{% include_cached new-in.html version="v22.2" %} If you run the query discussed in [Overview](#overview) 6 or more times, the plan table will be updated to indicate that there is 1 insight.

-When you click the plan gist, a table of insights that describe how to improve the performance will follow the plan.
+{% include_cached new-in.html version="v22.2" %} The plan table displays the number of insights related to the plan.
+If a plan has at least 1 insight, when you click the plan gist, a table of insights that describe how to improve the performance will follow the plan.

+The following screenshot shows 1 insight found after running the query discussed in [Overview](#overview) 6 or more times:

 <img src="{{ 'images/v22.2/plan_with_insight.png' | relative_url }}" alt="Plan with insight" style="border:1px solid #eee;max-width:100%" />

+CockroachDB uses the threshold of 6 executions before offering an insight because it assumes that you are no longer merely experimenting with a query at that point.

 In this case the insight is recommending that you create an index on the `start_time` column of the `rides` table and storing the `rider_id`.